 “Isilo” is the Zulu word for king.
-Isilo was the king of the elephants and wildlife in the Tembe Transfrontier Park on the South Africa/Mozambique Border and was known as the biggest “tusker” in Southern Africa.
+Isilo was a king elephant in the Tembe Transfrontier Park on the South Africa/Mozambique Border – the biggest tusker in Southern Africa.

-It is with deep sadness and regret that Tembe Elephant Park has announced the death of Isilo the elephant.
-Isilo died a natural death of old age in the south-west section of the park in an area known to be his home range.
+It is with deep sadness and regret that Tembe Elephant Park has announced the death of Isilo the tusker elephant.
+Isilo died a natural death of old age in the southwest section of the park in an area known to be his home range.

-Inkosi(Chief) Mi Tembe is offering a reward of R100 000 for the return to the stolen of the ivory/tusks to the authorities at Tembe Elephant Park.
+Inkosi(Chief) Mi Tembe is offering a reward of R100 000 for returning the stolen ivory/tusks to the authorities at Tembe Elephant Park.